Vyral/base-template/_posts/2018-12-18-youll-want-to-buy-or-list-your-home-sooner-than-you-thought.md

 {% include youtube.html %}

 The prevailing sentiment among most people is that spring is the best time to put your home on the market.
-So it may come as a shock to you that, from our findings, the best time to list and capture top dollar on the sale of your home is actually mid- to late January.
+So it may come as a shock to you that, from our findings, the best time to list and capture top dollar on the sale of your home is actually mid- to-late January.

 For what reasons will both buyers and sellers get the most out of the winter market—specifically January?&nbsp;

-Buyers know it’s only a matter of time before they enter the market because the decision to buy is an inevitability. **So they’re actively trying to develop a grasp of the market and getting a feel for what’s on the market now.&nbsp;**
+Buyers know it’s only a matter of time before they enter the market because the decision to buy is an inevitability. **So they’re actively trying to develop a grasp of the market and get a feel for what’s on the market now.&nbsp;**

 {% include pullquote.html %}